sbl-sdsc/mmtf-pyspark/docs/WindowsInstallation.rst

 Install Gow
 ~~~~~~~~~~~

-Gow installs Linux command line on Windows.
+Gow installs Linux command line tools on Windows.
 For this install, we
 will use the curl, gzip, mkdir, mv, and tar tools.

    `Download